 I guess I was not that motherly then haha!

-Very soon in September, we will welcome our 2nd child into the family, and I suppose our lives will change – that’s what a lot of my mummy friends tell me!
+Very soon in September, we will welcome our 2nd child into the family, and I think our lives will change – that’s what a lot of my mummy friends tell me!

 Ever since we knew that I am pregnant with this baby, both the husband and I discussed and find ways to help prepare our firstborn to welcome her sibling.

-Which I am glad that they seem to work!
+Which I am glad that they seemed to work!